Goals and Course Topics

 Work on the Cutting Edge

 Today’s manufacturing managers need to have a wider scope of skills to be successful.
 With an attention to detail, critical thinking and communication skills, an aptitude for technology and a drive to be the best, manufacturing managers are valued in both large and small manufacturing firms.
-Work on the cutting edge with your degree in manufacturing management from TU.
+Work on the cutting edge with your manufacturing management degree from TU.

-Your Manufacturing Management Program
+Your Manufacturing Management Degree Program

 Manufacturers of all sizes have met new challenges in the current economy: a global market, condensed product life cycles and demand for high quality products.
 They are meeting these challenges with computerized equipment, new organizational structures and efficient manufacturing technology.
 TU’s manufacturing management program focuses on these new strategies through classes that emphasize supply chain management, operations management, quality management and lean organizations.

-The manufacturing management program is designed to prepare graduates to assume leadership roles and supervisory roles in the management of advanced manufacturing technology.
+The manufacturing management degree program is designed to prepare graduates to assume leadership roles and supervisory roles in the management of advanced manufacturing technology.
 Students completing the manufacturing management program will have the technical foundation, along with management and other soft skills needed, to be effective and productive manufacturing leaders.
 They will also have the opportunity to earn a number of industry certifications, including Integrated Manufacturing (Robotics), Advanced Manufacturing, Manufacturing Foundations and Electronics.

 Online: Two terms per semester starting in January, March, May, July, August and October